miwashi-edu/edu-http-classic-gomoku-js/README.md

 In this part we will attempt to find requrements for our value-objects.
 We use a mockup of the game to try to determine what data is required to display a game trough it different states from create to end.
 We also assume that all methods will return a game object.

-Finally we deduce that we also need a state attribute to respond to the end states.
+Finally we also deduce that we also need a state attribute to respond to the end states of the game (win/loose, tie).

 ## Instructions